shivaydwivedi/3rd_Sem_mini_proj/README.md

 ## 🚧 Future Improvements

-- Add backend integration for real-time data management
+- Backend integration for real-time data management
-- Improve UI animations and responsiveness
+- Improvement in UI animations and responsiveness
-- Implement interactive filters for analytics
+- Implementation interactive filters for analytics

 ---